 We had in the past two years successfully accommodated all research visiting students.
 However, it is still possible that our dorm rooms become short of supply during high season (June through September).
 If we are unable to accommodate you, we encourage that you use the services provided by Tsuei Ma Ma Foundation, a major locator in Taipei, providing housing information and services to international students.
 Please note that the University cannot help students find off-campus housing.

-The program fee is waived for students coming with an award or a grant offered by the following government ministries of the Republic of China (Taiwan):
+The program fee is waived for students invited by or coming with an award offered by the following government projects of the Republic of China (Taiwan):

 - Ministry of Foreign Affairs (MoFA)